-Set up online store shipping
+Set up your online store shipping

 You can create a free online store using your emyspot website management tools, or a large-scale online store using the full e-commerce subscription option.
 Whatever kind of store you’re setting up, configuring your shipping fees means your store customers will be able to select the kind of product delivery option that best suits their needs, and shipping fees will be automatically calculated and billed for each purchase they make.